-Research Question Refinement Prompts for FINER Questions
+Research Question Refinement Prompts (FINER, PICO, PEO)

-Prompts that take a vague topic and produce a FINER (Feasible, Interesting, Novel, Ethical, Relevant) research question — scope narrowing, variable mapping, PICO / PEO framing, and feasibility audits.
+15 copy-ready prompts that turn a vague topic into a defensible FINER research question: scope narrowing, variable mapping, PICO / PEO framing, and feasibility audits — with the AI tools that do each step best as of June 2026.

 Who this is for